HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 - <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Retrieving%20Datasets%20in%20TensorFlow.ipynb">Retrieving Datasets in TensorFlow</a>
 - <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Retrieving%20Datasets%20in%20scikit-learn%20and%20Seaborn.ipynb">Retrieving Datasets in scikit-learn and Seaborn</a>
 - <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/Make%20Predictions%20with%20Keras.ipynb">Make Predictions with Keras</a>
+- Image Augmentation for Deep Learning with Keras